Gail A. Weilheimer: Education

 Weilheimer received a Bachelor of Arts in 1992 from Hofstra University and a Juris Doctor in 1995, from the Maurice A. Deane School of Law of Hofstra University.

 Career

 From 1995 to 2002, Weilheimer served as an assistant district attorney in the Philadelphia District Attorney's Office.
 In 2002, she worked as an associate at Abrahams, Loewenstein and Bushman, P.C. in Philadelphia.
 From 2003 to 2006, she was a litigation associate, where she focused on criminal defense practice at Frank, Rosen, Snyder and Moss in Elkins Park, Pennsylvania.
 From 2006 to 2013, she worked as a senior counsel at Wisler Pearlstine, LLP in Blue Bell, Pennsylvania, She was an Abington Township commissioner from 2004 to 2008.

-In November 2013, Weilheimer was elected as a Democrat with 63,084 votes, defeating her Republican opponent Sharon Giamporcaro, who received 58,906 votes.
-From 2014 to 2025, she served as a judge of the Montgomery County Court of Common Pleas.
+In November 2013, Weilheimer was elected as a judge of the Montgomery County Court of Common Pleas, running as a Democrat and receiving 63,084 votes, defeating her Republican opponent Sharon Giamporcaro, who received 58,906 votes.
+She served in that position from 2014 to 2025.